KC Royals’ bats produce enough for starter Seth Lugo in 5-3 victory over A’s

 Lugo threw 66 of his 96 pitches for strikes.
 Despite allowing six hits, Lugo located across the strike zone and registered 16 whiffs on the night.

-He got early strikes with his slurve and slider.
-Both pitches kept the Athletics off balance..
+He got early strikes with his slurve, sweeper and slider.
+The pitches kept the Athletics off balance.
 The slurve garnered 11 swings, per Baseball Savant.

+“I feel like I made a lot of good pitches, you know, and made a few mistakes,” Lugo said.
+“I was a little frustrated as a starter and disappointed not getting through six (innings).
+I feel like that’s my job.
+I’m happy with the win and happy that the bullpen pitched as well as they did.”

 The Royals added just enough offense.
 Royals outfielder Kyle Isbel hit a solo home run, while team captain Salvador Perez added a two-run single.